Spokane (horse)

 Spokane was a chestnut thoroughbred stallion foaled in 1886.
-The winner of the 1889 Kentucky Derby, he was owned and bred by Noah Armstrong of Montana.
+The winner of the 1889 Kentucky Derby, he was bred by Noah Armstrong of Montana.
 Spokane was sired by Hyder Ali, a son of the four-time Leading sire in North America Leamington, and out of the mare Interpose by Intruder.

 Spokane is the only horse foaled and trained in Montana to win the Kentucky Derby.
-In those days, it was still the Montana Territory.
+Spokane's Kentucky Derby and racing success in 1889 coincided with Montana's statehood, as it was admitted to the Union on November 8 that same year.
 He is also one of only eight horses foaled west of the Mississippi to win.
+Ridden by Tennessee native Tom Kiley and sent off at 16.4:1 odds, Spokane defeated the heavily favored colt, Proctor Knott and set a new Kentucky Derby record for 1½ miles at 2:34.50.
+Spokane also won two other important races, the American Derby and the Clark Handicap.
+He finished second in the Sheridan Stakes and the Peabody Hotel Handicap, and had a third-place finish in the Pelham Bay Handicap.

-The barn in which Spokane was born, the Doncaster Round Barn, located about two miles north of Twin Bridges, Montana, has been placed on the National Register of Historic Places.
+The barn in which Spokane was foaled, the Doncaster Round Barn, located about two miles north of Twin Bridges, Montana, has been placed on the National Register of Historic Places.
 Armstrong was on a business trip to Spokane Falls, Washington Territory when Interpose gave birth, which is where the colt got his name.

-Armstrong knew right away he had a special colt.
-In February the year he was born in 1886 he boasted, "I may not win (the Kentucky Derby) boys, but I'll get a place."

-Spokane's Kentucky Derby and racing success in 1889 coincided with Montana's statehood, as it was admitted to the Union on November 8 that same year.

 Racing career

 Two-year-old, 1888

 Spokane was sent to Tennessee to train with John Rodegap, who had been a trainer for five years at that point.
 His first race was the Hyde Park Stakes at Washington Park in Chicago, where he finished fourth.
 His next race was in the fall in Louisville, Kentucky where he was unplaced.
 He got his first win at Latonia beating thirteen horses in a six furlong maiden race.
 In Nashville he won another race beating six horses going five furlongs.
 Out of five races that year, he won two and was off the board in the rest.
 He spent the winter in Memphis preparing for his three-year-old season.

-Unimpressed with how the colt was handled at two, Armstrong fired his trainer and took to training Spokane himself.
+Unimpressed with how the colt was handled at two, Armstrong later claimed that fired his trainer and "took hold" Spokane himself.
+However, documentation indicates that Rodegap still trained the colt.